-It is important to consider that generally speaking, metal sheds do not come with a floor and are not as attractive as a wooden shed.
+It is important to consider that generally speaking, metal allotment sheds do not come with a floor and are not as attractive as a wooden shed.
 With this in mind, you will need to prepare a base prior to erecting your shed.
 For more information, check out our article on how to build a shed base.

 Despite them not being as aesthetically pleasing, their imposing appearance can act as a deterrent to potential intruders and thieves.
 Even so, we would still recommend investing in a premium lock to protect your allotment shed if it doesn’t come with one.
 Likewise to a wooden shed, we would encourage you to opt for a metal allotment shed without windows to ensure potential thieves cannot see what you are storing in your shed.

 One of the greatest advantages of a metal allotment shed is that they do not burn.
 Unfortunately, vandals have a tendency to torch allotment sheds, and as we know, a wooden allotment shed would be the perfect target.

 Plastic sheds are also a popular option for an allotment shed.
 Similarly to metal sheds, they are equally as low maintenance so you won’t have to worry about maintaining your shed from year to year.